About Memory Cafés

-Imagine your loved one actively engaging in singing, games, activities, conversation and creative fun.
-Memory Cafés provide an innovative form of social engagement for those experiencing a dementia, cognitive decline, or memory loss disability.
-This engaging experience is intended to be enjoyed by those with memory loss as well as their care partner, family and friends.
-This creates a rich and diverse environment where friendships are built and enjoyed among all those experiencing the journey.
+This engaging experience is designed to be enjoyed by those with memory loss as well as their care partners, family, and friends.
+Memory Cafés create a rich, diverse environment where friendships are built and enjoyed among all those experiencing the journey of memory loss.

 Memory Cafés consist of facilitated activities, informal conversation, and light refreshments.
+There is no cost to participate.
+Designed to be interactive, Memory Cafés allow for the person with memory loss and their care partner to interact in ways they had prior to the memory loss.
 Café themes have included guest speakers and presentations, musical performances, art projects, and games and activities that engage those with memory loss.
 An experienced facilitator and additional volunteers lead the cafés.
 The settings are relaxed and comfortable with accessibility for those with mobility limitations.
+The environment and activities are optimized to help people with memory loss engage in the social gathering.
 Please visit our Gallery for great photos of our Memory Cafés!

 What are the results of participating?